Model Context Protocol · v2025-03-26

 2. 02get_tutorial

-Fetch the full machine-readable rendition of a tutorial by slug: title, TL;DR, plain-prose numbered steps, tools/materials, creator credit, recipe (if applicable), license, and canonicalUrl.
+Fetch the full machine-readable rendition of a tutorial by slug: title, TL;DR, numbered steps (with text, imageUrl, tips, and YouTube videoTimestampSeconds for deep-linking), tools/materials, tags, related tutorial slugs, creator credit, recipe (with nutrition + cuisine when applicable), license, and canonicalUrl.
 Use this after search_tutorials to fetch step details.

 slug*